What is Will Smith's net worth?

 What is Will Smith’s net worth?

 According to Celebrity Net Worth, Smith’s net worth is listed as $350 Million.
-With a career as long and fruitful as Smith’s, his net worth is no big surprise.
+With a career as long and fruitful as Smith’s, this is no big surprise.
 In fact, he’s known as one of the most successful men in the business, but he’s also had to reevaluate what that means within his career.

-Adweek shared a quote from Smith at Cannes in 2016 that points out a time when he felt that he had the wrong motivators for his career path.
+Adweek shared a quote from Smith at Cannes in 2016 that highlights a time when he felt that he had the wrong motivations for his career path.

 “I had so much success that I started to taste global blood and my focus shifted from my artistry to winning.
 I wanted to win and be the biggest movie star, and what happened was there was a lag—around Wild Wild West time—I found myself promoting something because I wanted to win versus promoting something because I believed in it.”

-It’s important to Smith to stay true to what he believes in, and we have a feeling that will be something he keeps in the forefront of his mind as the following chapters of his life unfold professionally and personally.
+It’s important to Smith to stay true to what he believes in, and we have a feeling that will be something he keeps in the front of his mind as the next few chapters of his life unfold professionally and personally.